slint-ui/slint/vscode_extension/README.md

 ## Installation

-You can install the extension directly from https://marketplace.visualstudio.com/vscode .
+You can install the extension directly from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=SixtyFPS.sixtyfps-vscode).
 Afterwards it is automatically activated when editing files with the `.60` extension.

 ## Live-Preview